daac-tools/find-simdoc/README.md

 ### 4. Testing the accuracy of 1-bit minwise hashing

+LSH is an approximate solution, and you may want to know the accuracy.

+The executable `minhash_mae` allows you to examine the *mean absolute error (MAE)*, the averaged gap between the normalized Hamming distance with the minwise hashing and the actual Jaccard distance.

+To use this executable, we recommend extracting a small subset from your dataset because it computes distances for all possible pairs.

 ```
 $ head -5000 reuters.txt > reuters.5k.txt
 ```

 ```
 $ cargo run --release -p find-simdoc --bin minhash_mae -- -i reuters.5k.txt -w 5 > mae.csv